Israel–Lithuania relations

 Israel–Lithuania relations are foreign relations between Israel and Lithuania.
 Israel recognized Lithuania's independence in 1991.
 Both countries established diplomatic relations in 1992.
-Israel is represented in Lithuania through its embassy in Vilnius.
-Lithuania has an embassy in Tel Aviv and two honorary consulates, in Herzliya and Ramat Gan.
+Israel is represented in Lithuania through its embassy in Vilnius which was opened in 2015.
+Lithuania has an embassy in Tel Aviv.

 There are 3,600 Jews living in Lithuania.
 Both countries are full members of the Union for the Mediterranean.